nathan-douglas/SQL-Queries-on-EMPLOYEES-database-/README.md

 # Project---SQL-Queries-EMPLOYEES-database-
-Some sample queries run on public employees database
+Some sample queries run on mySQL sample employees database

 Query 1: A basic SQL query